Woodchurch, Kent

 Woodchurch is a Kent village, the largest civil parish in the Borough of Ashford.
 It is centred 6 mi from the market town of Ashford and 4 mi from the Cinque Ports town of Tenterden, in Kent, South East England.
+It is situated to the north of the B2067 road from Tenterden to Hamstreet.

 The windmill that overlooks the village from the north commands extensive views over the Walland marshes to the English Channel coast.
 It is a fine example of a Kentish smock mill and was originally one of a pair of windmills standing on this site, known locally as The Twins.
 The mill is open throughout the summer and is accessible via a footpath that passes between the village pubs.

 The village is on the edge of the Weald of Kent, whilst the parish extends 6 mi north to south and 4 mi east to west, one of Kent's largest.
 Within the village are the settlements of Brattle and Townland Green.
 To the south-west is the flat expanse of Shirley Moor leading to Romney Marsh and the low wooded hills overlooking Appledore and the Marsh are to the south-east.
 The surrounding area is designated as a Kent Special Landscape Area.

 Institutions & village life

 The village became firmly established in the 13th century with the erection of the large All Saints church made of Kentish ragstone.
 Although it was extensively restored in the 1840s, it still boasts a 13th-century chancel and a famous brass of the 14th century, depicting a floriated cross design.
 It has an unusual four-faced clock and a spire which is 18 in out of the vertical at the top.
 The church has a peal of 6 bells, with its tenor bell weighing 3/4 ton.
 Several of the bells were cast at the Whitechapel foundry in London.
 The bells are rung from an oak framed platform at the tower end.
 The ringing can be seen from the main church through a large glazed partition.
 The tower is unusual as it houses four clock faces, an expensive addition at the time of installation, allowing the clock to be seen throughout the village.
 Much early history of Woodchurch is described by the historian Edward Hasted in his The History and Topographical Survey of the County of Kent.

 The village primary school is situated near the church and was a National school.
-The first building was erected in 1844 and the school has since been enlarged on four occasions, namely, in 1872, 1896, 1990 and most recently in 1998.
-Originally the main old building was significantly smaller than today and was later extended.
+The first building was erected in 1844 and has been enlarged on four occasions, namely, in 1872, 1896, 1990 and most recently in 1998.
 The main hall was added in the early nineties, under headmaster Alan Green.
-Temporary "mobile complexes" were added, removed and replaced with permanent structures over the years to accommodate the school's increasing roll.
+Temporary "mobile complexes" were added and replaced with permanent structures over the years to accommodate the school's increasing roll.